programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Anon_1756_Epitaphs.pdf
 Anon_1756_Epitaphs_ocr.pdf`

-OCRmyPDF creates a new pdf file with an OCR overlay.
-If you are working with pdfs which already have a (presumably unsatisfactory) OCR overlay, the `redo-ocr` argument allows for a new one to be created by OCRmyPDF.
-The `sidecar` argument creates a sidecar file which contains the OCR text found by OCRmyPDF.
-An alternative to using the `sidecar` argument would be to use another program such as pdftotext to extract the embedded texts from the newly created pdf files.
+OCRmyPDF creates a new PDF file with an OCR overlay.
+If you are working with PDFs that already have a (presumably unsatisfactory) OCR overlay, the `redo-ocr` argument allows for a new one to be created by OCRmyPDF.
+The `sidecar` argument creates a sidecar file that contains the OCR text found by OCRmyPDF.
+An alternative to using the `sidecar` argument would be to use another program such as pdftotext to extract the embedded texts from the newly created PDF files.

 ## Google Vision

 ### Google Cloud Platform setup

 To be able to use the Google Vision API, the first step is to set up your project on the [Google console](https://console.cloud.google.com/).
-The instructions for each steps are linked below.
+The instructions for each step are linked below.
 Although the Google Cloud documentation can seem daunting if you are not familiar with API services, the process to create a personal project is relatively straightforward.
-Documentation pages usually include text boxes which contain practical step-by-step instructions.
-You can either set up your project with the console interface in your browser (recommended for beginners) or with code, if you wish to integrate these steps directly in your script.
+Documentation pages usually include text boxes that contain practical step-by-step instructions.
+You can either set up your project with the console interface in your browser (recommended for beginners) or with code, if you wish to integrate these steps directly into your script.

 1. [Create a new Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)

 2. [Link your project to a billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account)

-To use the API, you will need to link the project to a billing account, even if you are only planning to use the free portion of the service or use free credits you may have received as a new user.
+To use the API, you will need to link the project to a billing account, even if you are only planning to use the free portion of the service or use any free credits you may have received as a new user.

 3. [Enable the Cloud Vision API](https://cloud.google.com/endpoints/docs/openapi/enable-api)